PingIDM

 An additional filter that must be met for a source object to be included in a mapping.

 This condition works like a validSource script.
-Its value can be either a queryFilter string, or a script configuration. sourceCondition is used mainly to specify that a mapping applies only to a particular role or entitlement.
+Its value can be either a queryFilter string or a script configuration.
+A sourceCondition is used to specify that a mapping applies to only a particular role or entitlement.

 The following sourceCondition restricts synchronization to those user objects whose account status is active: